AlrxDaley/battleships/README.md

 The aim of the game is to destroy all of the computers battleships before it destroys all of yours.

+The purpose of this game is to let people play battleships against a computer with a range of difficulty deopending on the grid size they have chosen.
+The value it provides is an engaging game that is fluid and enjoyable

 ["Link to live terminal"](https://cdbattleships.herokuapp.com/)

 ![how it looks on a web page](images\web_page_image.png)